xaviermignot/xaviermignot.github.io/_drafts/dotnet-console-app-with-secrets.md

 var myConf = services.GetService<IOptions<MyConfiguration>>();
 ```

-Here is the full code with the usings I did not mention yet:
+Here is the full code with the usings I haven't mentioned yet:
 ```csharp
 using System;
 using Microsoft.Extensions.Configuration;